sashadev-sky/.gitignore-guide/README.md

 ---
 ## Fundamentals:

-- `$ touch .gitignore` - file can only be created manually
+- For per project configurations, `$ touch .gitignore` to set up a file in your PWD

 - Each line specifies a pattern for the path to ignore.